telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 ![Remove All button](../../images/livetraffic/websessions/websessions-toolbar-removeall.png)

-## Live Traffic List
+## Session Logs List

-The Live Traffic list is an essential feature of Fiddler Everywhere - it displays a list of web sessions with a summary of each session that the Fiddler Everywhere client has captured.
+The **Session Logs List** (a.k.a.
+Live Traffic list) is an essential feature of Fiddler Everywhere - it displays a list of web sessions with a summary of each session that the Fiddler Everywhere client has captured.

 ![Live Traffic](../../images/livetraffic/websessions/websessions-list-all.png)